 Flip the tickets over for helpful information – like the attraction’s address, hours, and how to get there using transit.
 They also include the best times to go, info on dining and gifts, and tips for maximizing your visit.
 You can find all this info online, but if you’re going to carry a ticket booklet, it’s nice to have it all at your fingertips.

 Once you visit your first attraction, the entire pass is valid for nine consecutive days.
 Considering it covers five attractions, that’s plenty of time to make the most of your visits.

 The Seattle CityPASS includes entry to five of Seattle’s top seven attractions, including:

 - Argosy Cruises Harbor Tour ($34.13)

 The good news?
-The Seattle CityPASS can cut those costs almost in half.
+The Seattle CityPASS can cut those costs practically in half.

 How Much Does the Seattle CityPASS Cost?